 You will receive an API key for the new location.
 Copy this key and keep it safe as you will need it to add agents to the location, and you won’t be able to see it again.

-- You now see your new private location in the list with no agents installed.
+- You now see your new Private Location in the list with no Checkly Agents installed.

 Follow the detailed instructions in the installing Checkly agent guide to install one or more Checkly agents for the private location.

 Refresh the private locations page in the Checkly app and you will see a count of the number of running agents.

 - Create a new API or Browser check as you normally would in Checkly.
 You will now see your new private location in the list of available locations.
 Select it and deselect any other locations.